charlie0129/blog/content/post/docker-overlayfs2-on-zfs/index.md

 2. just get rid of `zfs` storage driver

-Of course, you can also grab another disk in `ext4` as use it directly.
-But I only have `zfs`-formatted disks, so I only the above two options.
+Of course, you can also grab another disk in `ext4` as use `overlayfs` on top of it.
+But I only have `zfs`-formatted disks, so I only have the above two options.

 The first one "optimize ZFS mount times" isn't really an option.
 Currently, I don't have the expertise or time to work on OpenZFS.